bretamyers/Azure-Synapse-Lakehouse-Sync/Azure Synapse Lakehouse Sync/Databricks/Notebooks/Synapse Lakehouse Sync Tutorial/README.md

 **Required for Self-Deployment:** NO

-This Notebook provides examples that satisfy two requirement of Azure Synapse Lakehouse Sync; 1) Delta 2.x tables, and 2) having an identity column in each table.
+This Notebook provides examples that satisfy three requirement of Azure Synapse Lakehouse Sync:

+1. Delta 2.x tables
+1. Enabling Delta 2.x Change Data Feed
+1. Having an identity column in each table

 ### Converting Parquet to Delta 2.x Tables
 Demonstrates taking several standard parquet tables and converting them to Delta 2.x, which should be considered our Gold Zone.
-The Delta 2.x tables are created using the Change Data Feed feature, enabled by setting TBLPROPERTIES (delta.enableChangeDataFeed = true) at the table level.
+The Delta 2.x tables are created using the Change Data Feed feature, enabled by setting ```TBLPROPERTIES (delta.enableChangeDataFeed = true)``` at the table level.
 Change Data Feed must be enabled for all tables that are synchronized to Synapse Dedicated SQL.

 ### Adding an _Id Identity Column
-An _Id identity column is added to each table with the following syntax BIGINT GENERATED ALWAYS AS IDENTITY (START WITH 1 INCREMENT BY 1).
-While not technically required, adding the _Id identity column makes the synchronization process to Synapse Dedicated SQL simpiler and faster.
+An **_Id** identity column is added to each table with the following syntax ```BIGINT GENERATED ALWAYS AS IDENTITY (START WITH 1 INCREMENT BY 1)```.
+While not technically required, adding the **_Id** identity column makes the synchronization process to Synapse Dedicated SQL simpiler and faster.

 ## Simulate Data Changes - AdventureWorks.dbc